Carmen Jovet

-Carmen Jovet Esteves (born June 9, 1944) is a journalist and the first Puerto Rican woman news anchor in Puerto Rico.
+Carmen Jovet Esteves (born June 9, 1944) is a journalist and the first female news anchor in Puerto Rico.

 Early years

 Carmen Jovet Esteves, daughter of Manolín Jovet-Viruet and Doña Carmen "Cuca" Esteves, was born and raised in Mayagüez, Puerto Rico into a family where having a good education was important.
 She was considered a gifted child and quickly advanced in school.
 She started making speeches when she was 6 years old, first appeared on radio at the age of 7 with radio personality Pedro Ojeda on WPRA-AM in Mayagüez, and by time she was 12, she was a competent orator.
 She enjoyed participating in her school's extracurricular activities.
 She was a member of various academic groups including the school's drama club.

 Jovet graduated from high school when she was 14 years old and enrolled in the University of Puerto Rico on a scholarship.
 When she was 17, she graduated with honors with a bachelor's degree in Political Sciences.